• Menu

 Having a great cover letter to complement your resume is a critical part of applying for jobs.
 If written correctly, it has the power to entice the hiring manager and position you as the best person for the job.
 Cover letters are also a great way to highlight important career information.
 This is the place to provide a brief explanation of your 2-year gap to finish school or care for a sick loved one.
 It’s also a great tool to tailor and highlight your value and relevant skills for a particular job description.

-1. Start with a Header
+1. Start with the Header

 2. Add the Date, Address, and Greeting